typd/typd.github.com/source/pages/toolbelt/index.markdown

 footer: true
 ---

 Here are the tools with comments for my daily life and work.
-I will continuously update this list.
+I will update this list continuously.

 # Laptop
 - mac: developer friendly, worth the price.